marmelab/react-admin/Authentication.md

 ### `useGetPermissions()` Hook

 React-admin also exposes a `useGetPermissions()` hook, returning a callback to call `authProvider.getPermissions()` on demand.
-In practice, you seldom need this hook - `usePermissions` covers most authorizatoin needs, and manages the loading state for you.
+In practice, you seldom need this hook - `usePermissions` covers most authorization needs, and manages the loading state for you.

 Here is an example usage: